KyleNelsen/udacitysupervisedlearning-p2/README.md

 Segments of the population relatively popular with mail-order company - older, event-oriented, financially prepared, sensual-minded and people who don't return items much.

 Segments of the population relatively unpopular with mail-order company - dense housing far from the center city (suburbs), worse neighborhoods, dominant-minded and dreamful.

-Segments of the population relatively popular with mail-order company - older, event-oriented, financially prepared, sensual-minded and people who don't return items much.

-Segments of the population relatively unpopular with mail-order company - members of green avantgarde, areas with low density of households, large populated areas and multi-person households.